 Guests who represent the unit address as their residence address or address of record for receipt of benefits or any other purposes will be considered unauthorized occupants.
 In addition, guests who remain in the unit beyond the allowable time limit will be considered to be unauthorized occupants, and their presence constitutes violation of the lease.

 3-I.K.
-FOSTER CHILDREN AND FOSTER ADULTS [24 CFR 5.609(c)(2)]
+FOSTER CHILDREN AND FOSTER ADULTS[24 CFR 5.603] [24 CFR 5.609(e)(2)]